-- 1.6 All complaints about Member conduct will go to the GLA's Monitoring Officer. - 1.7 If the Monitoring Officer is unsure whether you are actually making a complaint, they will contact you to clarify your query.
+- 1.6.
+All complaints about a Member's conduct will go to the GLA's Monitoring Officer. - 1.7.
+If the Monitoring Officer is unsure whether you are actually making a Code of Conduct complaint, they will contact you to clarify.